dankags/rides-reactNative/README.md

    ```bash
     npx expo start
    ```
-3. copy the .env variables needed for the project :</br>
+3. copy this variables needed for the project in your .env file:</br>
    -> Ensure you provide your own api keys</br>
    ```bash
     EXPO_PUBLIC_CLERK_PUBLISHABLE_KEY=